 The Women’s Work Initiative is a program that aims to maximize the number of women that take an active part in the workforce.
-This initiative works to encourage economic, social, and business growth in the female population by helping them benefit from career-building opportunities such as career fairs and mentorships.
+This initiative encourages economic, social, and business growth in the female population by helping them benefit from career-building opportunities such as career fairs and mentorships.

-What goes on paper stays; and at The Mom Project, this is a well understood fact.
-The platform understands just how important resumes are for potentials in the job market; after all, they are what help us reach interview shortlists and bag that dream job.
-To help moms curate the ideal resume, The Mom Project launched Resume Rev, a project designed specifically to make the best of their skills and expertise on paper.
-And the best part is that The Mom Project allows moms to use their new resume both on and off The Mom Project platform.
+What goes on paper stays, which is a well-understood fact at The Mom Project.
+The platform understands just how vital resumes are for potential in the job market; after all, they help us reach interview shortlists and bag that dream job.
+To help moms curate the ideal resume, The Mom Project launched Resume Rev, a project designed to improve their skills and expertise on paper.
+And the best part is that The Mom Project allows moms to use their new resumes both on and off The Mom Project platform.

 Unity Program Matching

-Like any reliable platform, The Mom Project has not failed to take special measures in the uncertain times of the corona pandemic.
-With thousands of women being laid off due to lockdown orders and halted business activities, Unity Program Matching aims to connect at least 1000 women with supportive resources to aid them in finding a job during these tough conditions.
+Like any reliable platform, The Mom Project has not failed to take special measures during the corona pandemic's uncertain times.
+With thousands of women being laid off due to lockdown orders and halted business activities, its Unity Program Matching aims to connect at least 1000 women with supportive resources to aid them in finding a job during these tough conditions.

 RALLY is perhaps the most unique of The Mom Project’s programs.
-RALLY provides working women and advocates of working women a platform upon which they can form meaningful connections, and both give and receive support to one another.
-Whether this is in the form of resume building, career advice, or tips on how to maintain a healthy work-home balance.
+RALLY provides working women and advocates of working women a platform upon which they can form meaningful connections and both give and receive support to one another, whether this is in the form of resume building, career advice, or tips on maintaining a healthy work-home balance.

-The Mom Project is successful in its own right but having tennis superstar, Serena Williams, as a supporter and board member is certainly an added bonus.
-As a working mother herself, Ms. Williams recognizes the good of the work that The Mom Project is carrying out.
-As a result, Ms. Williams has taken on the role of being The Mom Project’s strategic advisor.
+The Mom Project is successful in its own right, but having tennis superstar Serena Williams as a supporter and board member is undoubtedly an added bonus.
+As a working mother, Ms. Williams recognizes the good of the work that The Mom Project is doing.
+As a result, Ms. Williams has taken on the role of The Mom Project’s strategic advisor.

-All in all, The Mom Project serves as a one of a kind, dynamic career matching platform that is specially designed to facilitate working women everywhere, no matter what stage of their journey they may be on.
+Overall, The Mom Project is a one-of-a-kind, dynamic career-matching platform designed to facilitate working women everywhere, no matter what stage of their journey they may be on.

 Do you have an organization you think we should consider partnering with?
 Are you an organization looking to partner?
 If so, please connect with us on Facebook.